scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

   relative checks.
 - As a last resort, we might have a dedicated test suite.

+### Cold Storage Tests and Parallel Execution

+Previously, `@ColdStorage` tests were forced to run sequentially due to shared DMF volume access.
+This has been resolved with the following improvements:

+- **Bucket-specific file isolation**: The sorbet mock backend now uses S3 alias naming (`/cold-data/data/s3-aliases/{bucket}-{key}-{versionId}/`) which provides perfect isolation between parallel test runs.
+- **Intelligent file counting**: DMF volume checks now scan only for files belonging to the specific test's bucket name.
+- **Per-test cleanup**: Each test cleans up only its own files, preventing interference with parallel tests.

+This means `@ColdStorage` tests can now run with full parallelization, significantly reducing test execution time.
+Please follow the rules for parallel execution, if you are using `@ColdStorage` tests.

 ## 5. Focus on validating features.

 We only want to assert against externally visible state, as given in the